AvsheshSavani7/userlink-chatroom/DEPLOY_INSTRUCTIONS.md

 ## Important Notes

+- **Simplified API**: We're using a simplified Express-based API instead of json-server to avoid dependency issues on Netlify Functions.

 - **Database File**: The build script will create a default database file if `db.json` is not found in the repository.
 This ensures the build won't fail during deployment.

-- **Database Persistence**: The JSON Server database on Netlify isn't persistent between deployments or server restarts.
+- **Database Persistence**: The database on Netlify isn't persistent between deployments or server restarts.
 For a production app, consider using a real database service.

 - **API Key Security**: The OpenAI API key is included in your frontend code, which is not recommended for production.
 For better security, use Netlify Functions to make API calls server-side.

 - **Custom Domain**: You can set up a custom domain for your app in the Netlify Dashboard under Domain settings.

 ## Troubleshooting

+- **Function Dependencies**: If you see "Cannot find module" errors in the function logs, check that:
+  - The function dependencies are correctly installed
+  - The `netlify.toml` file has the correct `[functions]` configuration
+  - The postinstall script is running correctly during the build process

 - **Build Failures**:
   - Check the build logs in the Netlify Dashboard